MassBank/MassBank-web/README.md

 # Installation

 MassBank needs a MariaDB database running somewhere, a tomcat server for the webapp and the maven build system for installation.
 This can be provided directly by the hosting system or in docker containers.
-Although in principle it might be possible to run this webapp on a windows server, we havent tested it and it will not run out of the box.
+Although in principle it might be possible to run this webapp on a windows server, we haven't tested it and it will not run out of the box.

-Besides running MassBank on a server system it is also possible to run it in the integrated tomcat server within eclipse for easy development and debuging.
+Besides running MassBank on a server system it is also possible to run it in the integrated tomcat server within eclipse for easy development and debugging.
 Our development platform is Ubuntu 16.04/18.04.

 ## Install in eclipse for development